 Comparative Gene Expression Studies in AD and Other Conditions

-If this hypothesis is correct, then many functional, regulatory genetic variants or their proxies will associate with both disease risk and gene expression levels.
+If this hypothesis is correct, many functional, regulatory genetic variants or their proxies will associate with both disease risk and gene expression levels.
 Further, gene transcripts, which are regulated by functional disease risk variants, may show differential levels in subjects that have the disease either clinically or prodromally in comparison with control subjects.

 In support of this hypothesis, the lab has determined that genetic variants near many genetic risk loci for late-onset Alzheimer's disease (LOAD) associate with brain levels of nearby genes.
 Additionally, genetic variants that have strong association with brain gene expression levels are enriched for human disease-associated variants, including those for LOAD.

 The lab has several ongoing projects that are aimed at harnessing this dual information on gene expression levels and disease risk.
 The goal is to identify and characterize novel genes, transcripts and genetic risk variants for LOAD.
+These projects include:

 1. Target pathway discovery in AD using transcriptomics

-The team has already determined that the strongest genetic risk variants for AD — detected in recent genomic screens — also associate with the brain expression levels of genes located close to the strong risk variants.
+The team has already determined that the strongest genetic risk variants for AD — detected in genomic screens — also associate with the brain expression levels of genes located close to the strong risk variants.
 These findings suggest that genetic variants that confer risk of AD can be found by modifying the expression levels of genes in the brain.

 Many genes exist in different forms, called isoforms, which result in different protein products with diverse functions.
 Identifying the precise changes in brain levels of these gene isoforms enhances the understanding of risk mechanisms in AD and enables future novel therapeutic approaches.